-3In our case, we have mostly been using the standard SMT-LIB 2 theory QF_ABV (quantifier-free arrays with fixed size bit vectors theory), or then the standard theories for quantifiers and algebraic data types.
+&lt;sup>4In our case, we have mostly been using the standard SMT-LIB 2 theory QF\ABV (quantifier-free arrays with fixed size bit vectors theory), or then the standard theories for quantifiers and algebraic data types.

-4At this stage, the weakness of our verification process here is the translation of the function spec from Haskell to Python to SMT-LIB 2: while straight forward, it is manual and not formally proved.
+&lt;sup>5At this stage, the weakness of our verification process here is the translation of the function spec from Haskell to Python to SMT-LIB 2: while straightforward, it is manual and not formally proved.

-4.4.2 The special case of the basic Microkit library functions
+4.4.2 Modified approach for the basic Microkit library functions